 Patients with amputations face many challenges affecting their independence and quality of life.
 Our amputation specialty program at the Penn Institute for Rehabilitation Medicine (PIRM) offers an individualized treatment plan with the goal of maximizing independence and restoring physical function.

-The advantage for our patients is that they are provided with a continuum of care from the beginning.
-We train and educate patients to be independent at each stage of their recovery, from healing their wound to becoming fully functional with a prosthetic device.
+The advantage for our patients is that you are provided with a continuum of care from the beginning.
+We train and educate you to be independent at each stage of your recovery, from healing your wound to becoming fully functional with a prosthetic device.

-Patients receive top quality care from a team of rehabilitation specialists led by expert physiatrists that include occupational therapists, physical therapists, prosthetists and rehabilitation nurses.
-Our team meets regularly to assess patient needs as they achieve treatment goals.
-Treatment plans are revised and adjusted to meet goals tailored to the individual needs of each patient at every stage of their progression.
+Our patients receive top quality care from a team of rehabilitation specialists led by expert physiatrists that include occupational therapists, physical therapists, prosthetists and rehabilitation nurses.
+Our team meets regularly to assess your needs as you achieve treatment goals.
+Treatment plans are revised and adjusted to meet goals tailored to your individual needs at every stage of your progression.

-Our philosophy is based on holistic, patient-centered care that enables amputees to live a fully functional life.
-It's more than the fitting of a prosthesis, and we strive to give our patients the tools that empower them to live a fulfilling life and achieve their personal goals.
+Our philosophy is based on holistic, patient-centered care that enables you to live a fully functional life.
+Our care is more than the fitting of a prosthesis, and we strive to give you the tools that empower you to live a fulfilling life and achieve your personal goals.